jacob-i-skinner/Orbit-Fitting/README.md

 "RVs come in, Orbital elements go out, you can't explain that."

-KNOWN ISSUE: current multithreading implementation does NOT work on windows, OSX Linux work just fine.
+KNOWN ISSUE: current multithreading implementation does NOT work on windows, OSX and Linux work just fine.
   Set threads to 1 in ensemble sampler call to bypass this (this is slower).

 functions.py holds all of the, functions, i.e. most of the good stuff is in there. master.py is a script which has examples of the entire process of importing data, calling functions.py, and generating parameters.